 Mary Treat Biography

-• Scroll down for upcoming author Events
+• Scroll down for upcoming author Events, including 40th anniversary garden club meeting in franklinville, nj.

-“Book” the author for your book club, women’s event, outdoor festival, history presentation, etc.— email debe1@comcast.net
+Book” the author for your book club, women’s event, outdoor festival, history presentation, etc.— email debe1@comcast.net

 Botanist, entomologist, naturalist, 19th century flora and fauna hunter, nature writer, teacher, pioneer, trailblazer, daughter, sister, wife, aunt.
 All of these titles describe Mary Treat.